 - Contact the local police department for a history of crime in the area, and crime statistics.

 - Examine the neighborhood for signs of vandalism or neglect.

-- Scan crime tracking websites, such as spotcrime.com, neighborhoodscout.com (there is a fee)
+- Scan crime-tracking websites, such as spotcrime.com, and neighborhoodscout.com (there is a fee)

 - Learn more about crime tracking for specific neighborhoods at areavibes.com and safewise.com.

 An often-overlooked factor in choosing a house to buy is utilities.
 The type of utilities available in a neighborhood will affect both your budget and quality of living.